-Spring-Beetles (Elateridæ).-These beetles are light-givers (Fig. 153), and when placed upon their backs have the power of springing repeatedly into the air by using a spine situated between the legs.
-The larvæ are known as wire-worms, and feed upon vegetable matter, sometimes remaining five years in the larval state.
+Spring-Beetles (Elateridæ).-These beetles are lightgivers (Fig. 153), and when placed upon their backs have the power of springing repeatedly into the air by using a spine situated between the legs.
+The larvæ are known as wire-worms, and feed upon vegetable matter, sometimes remaining five years in the larval state in the larval state.
+The yellow luminous spots are upon each side of the thorax, and emit a vivid light visible even in broad daylight.